 We’re tentatively hopeful for 2022.
 We have big plans, which we hope will be possible: another global Fixfest (fingers crossed!), the biggest ever International Repair Day, and a very special new project we’re launching in London.
-(Check out our new job opening in London if you’d like to get involved!)

 As we look ahead to our 10th year, we’re incredibly proud of how far we’ve come and thankful for your help getting us here.